bcvsolutions/localization-validator/README.md

 Script for searching defects in localization files with JSON suffix.
 Program will find JSON files in specified directory with DFS.
-You can select between which directory you want to compare and find all defects.
+You can select between which you want to compare and find all defects.

 This version works specifically with CS.json and EN.json files.
 Program mostly compares names of messages, only difference is in singular and plural description.